romaintilhac/romaintilhac.github.io/fieldguide_20240827.md

 Final emplacement of Upper Allochthon on the Iberian parautochthon occurred at _ca._ 360 Ma (Dallmeyer et al. 1997).

 ## 6. Excursion stops

+> NOTE: I have included here relevant geochemistry and I am thinking of adding representative microphotographs.
+Maybe you could also add your Harker and AFM diagrams for the granulites to the corresponding stop.

 ### Day 1: Herbeira massif (September 30<sup>th</sup>, full day)